How to preorder the new Amazon Echo devices -- and the microwave, too

 Echo Sub

 The Echo Sub adds that much-needed bass to your existing Alexa speaker setup.
-You can connect the subwoofer with another Echo or Echo Plus in single or stereo pairing.
+You can connect the subwoofer with another Echo or Echo Plus (£140 at Amazon.co.uk) in single or stereo pairing.

 The Echo Plus will set you back $130, and preorders begin today.
 You can also bundle the Sub with two second-generation Echo Plus speakers for $330 or two second-generation Echo speakers for $250.
 The Echo Sub is set to ship Oct.
 11.